So sorting the webcast for the next company meeting has landed on your desk, don’t panic!!

 For many companies security is key, especially when dealing with confidential information, most webcast platform should have multiple security protocols and at the very least the ability to login and data capture the delegates name and email.

-Ask the webcasting company, how delegates can login securely?
+Ask how delegates can login securely?

 6: Interactivity, can I ask a question?